ManojVeeranala/BridgeTest/Readme.md

 * Developed a middleware for exception handling
 * Added Open API package for api documentation
 * If any unhandled error happends, error will be logged
-* Used multi-threading for better perfoormance
+* Used multi-threading for better performance

 ## Room for Improvement